cabforum/smime/SBR.md

 If a `reasonCode` CRL entry extension is present, the `CRLReason` SHALL indicate the most appropriate reason for revocation of the Certificate, as defined by the CA within its CP/CPS.

+### 7.2.3 CRL entry revocationDate field

+The CA MAY update the revocation date in a CRL entry when it is determined that the private key of the Certificate was compromised prior to the revocation date that is indicated in the CRL entry for that Certificate.
+Backdating the revocationDate field is an exception to best practice described in RFC 5280 (Section 5.3.2); however, these requirements specify the use of the revocationDate field to support S/MIME implementations that process the revocationDate field as the date when the Certificate is first considered to be compromised.

 ## 7.3 OCSP profile

 If an OCSP response is for a Root CA or Subordinate CA Certificate, including Cross Certificates, and that Certificate has been revoked, then the `revocationReason` field within the `RevokedInfo` of the `CertStatus` SHALL be present.